jac307/MediaArtTutorials/MEDIAART3I03/P1-Final.md

 - Present your work professionally and clearly

 Missing components, incorrect formatting, or incomplete documentation may signal a **break in maintenance**, even if the documentary itself is complete.

 ---

-## Why This Submission Format?

-This submission structure mirrors what is commonly required by:
-- documentary festivals
-- artist portfolios
-- screenings and exhibitions

-By completing this package, you will leave the course with:
-- a finished work
-- exhibition documentation
-- a reusable professional presentation set

----